Tofdu31/docker-mumble/README.md

 INSTRUCTION
 ---------------------

-This version use the projet of EvertRamos :
+This version use the projet of EvertRamos : docker-compose-letsencrypt-nginx-proxy-companion

 Please install first evertramos/docker-compose-letsencrypt-nginx-proxy-companion https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion